Heapons/sourcemod-nativevotes-updated/README.md

 ### Team Fortress 2
 - Attempting to nominate with no argument will open **Vote Setup** (`callvote`).
   - Can be toggled with `sm_nominate_use_callvote`.
-- Support partial map name matches.
+- Support partial map name matches
 ---
 |Name|Default Value|Description|
 |-|-|-|